Indigenous relations behavioural competencies

-The Indigenous Relations Behavioural Competencies help the BC Public Service improve our individual and collective abilities to work effectively with the Indigenous people of B.C.
-The phrase " Indigenous people" refers to all First Nations, Inuit and Métis people.
+The Indigenous relations behavioural competencies help the BC Public Service improve our individual and collective abilities to work effectively with the Indigenous peoples of B.C.
+The phrase 'Indigenous peoples' refers to all First Nations, Inuit and Métis people.
 It includes individuals, communities, bands, nations, organizations and urban populations, while acknowledging their distinctness and diversity.

 All employees should consider adding these to their MyPerformance profile work and development goals:

-If you work in a supportive or supervisory role or are involved in shaping and interpreting policy, the competencies will help you focus on what is crucial for the success of staff working at the front counter, in the community, or who manage programs that are forging relationships with Indigenous people.
+If you work in a supportive or supervisory role or are involved in shaping and interpreting policy, the competencies will help you focus on what's crucial for the success of staff working at the front counter, in the community, or who manage programs that are forging relationships with Indigenous people.

 If you provide strategic leadership, the competencies will give you a more comprehensive understanding of what it takes to support the self-determination of Indigenous people.

 Review the behavioural competencies interpretive guides for assessing these competencies in hiring.